 Whangapipiro Rachel’s Pool

 Located in the Government Gardens, this is a historical alkaline hot spring that’s free to view.
 About one block away from the Polynesian Spa.
 There is very little to see here other than the pool its self.
 While free, not sure that this one is worth a particular stop.
 If you are visiting the Blue Baths are the Gardens, it’s worth a peek.

 Waitangi Soda Springs

-Waitangi Soda Springs is a good sized pool that drains into a lower deeper pool.
-The water has a very high iron content and will stain after multiple visits so don’t wear anything expensive.
+Waitangi Soda Springs is a good-sized pool that drains into a lower, deeper pool.
+The water has very high iron content and will stain after multiple visits, so don’t wear anything expensive.
 A cheap Rotorua activity with a low cost of only $10!

 Tepuia is more than just hot pools and craters.
 It’s a Maori Culture Center.
 In addition to viewing the geothermal attractions can see live kiwi close up!
 The kiwi is a nocturnal flightless bird and New Zealand’s national icon.
-Or, visit traditional Maori buildings to get a taste of the architecture.
-Tapuia is home of the Pōhutu geyser which is considered to be the star attraction and Papakura, Te Tohu and Te Horu geysers which are both dormant.
-Entrance is around $50.
+Or visit traditional Maori buildings to get a taste of the architecture.
+Tapuia is home to the Pōhutu geyser, which is considered a star attraction, and Papakura, Te Tohu, and Te Horu geysers are both dormant.
+The entrance is around $50.

 Almost all of the hotels in Rotorua offer geothermal baths.
 So one way to take advantage of the area is to spend the night.
-Here is a complete list of all accommodations offering thermal pools.
+Here are some choices:

 Some people spend a couple of days in the area and do all of the attractions.
 For me, it was not that compelling.
-I particularity did not care for how commercialized most of it is.
-And, when I think of geothermal area’s the best is in our backyard – Yellowstone!
+I mainly did not care for how commercialized most of it is.
+And, when I think of geothermal areas, the best is in our backyard – Yellowstone!